 You need to take control.
 If you’re not invested in your own learning, no one else will be.
 This means you’ll need to take steps to realize your learning.

 Taking action comes in different forms for different learners.
-For example, asking your manager to be considered for a project or seeking advice from your mentor.
+For example, asking your manager to be considered for a project or seeking advice from your mentor can be good steps.

-Take the initiative.
-When you show others’ that you’re a continuous and willing learner, they will likely see your growth and be more likely to invest their time and resources in you.
+People learn more when they take the initiative.
+When you show others that you’re a continuous and willing learner, they will likely see your growth and be more likely to invest their time and resources in you.

 3. Make Learning a Habit